1-ritesh/Loading-Optimization/README.md

-# Sewing Plan Optimizer AI
+# Load Optimizer and Sewing Plan Generator for HBI Inc.

 A web-based production planning tool that converts demand and capacity data into an optimized sewing plan using intelligent allocation logic.